dart-lang/pana/test/goldens/end2end/angular_components-0.10.0.json_report.md

 ## 0/0 Package supports null-safety

 ### [~] 0/0 points: Package does not opt in to null-safety

 <details>
 <summary>
-Package version constraint lower bound is below 2.12.0.
+Package language version (indicated by the sdk constraint) is less than 2.12
 </summary>

 Consider [migrating](https://dart.dev/null-safety/migration-guide).